Updated: Mar 29

 What is The Next Level Project

 The Food Collective Project has already done so much good into the community.
 Last year the project was awarded a large grant of $140K from Sustainability Victoria to begin a new project called The Next Level project, to support the needs of all the organisations involved in The Food Collective Project, for the period covering 2023 in full and a bit beyond.
-This project is supported by the Victorian Government's Circular Economy Communities Fund delivered by Sustainability Victoria under the Victorian Government’s circular economy plan, Recycling Victoria: a new economy.
+This project is supported by the Circular Economy Communities Fund delivered by Sustainability Victoria under the Victorian Government’s circular economy plan, Recycling Victoria: a new economy.

 The project is well under way, and we are compiling our first report.

 The Food Collective Project will create opportunities for residents to participate in a circular economy initiative focused on food rescue, reducing food waste, and diverting organic material from landfill.
 The project will also address food insecurity, building on the existing Food Collective Project model.

 The objective of the Circular Economy Communities Fund is to assist Victorian communities to transition to a circular economy by providing grant funding to solicit creative solution for issues and gaps in the current waste management system.

 It is estimated that this project will result in approximately 1,500kgs of food being rescued and redistributed weekly and the diversion of approximately 78 tonnes of food from landfill annually.
 This project will strengthen the regional food relief sector, provide food relief to thousands of community members, and create volunteer and employment opportunities.